 Widely regarded by both her peers and her clients as leading-edge in her field, Tricia brings a unique blend of maturity and innovation to her approach in resolving complex claims.

 The nature of Tricia's practice dictates that her clients are almost always in circumstances that are personally challenging and life changing, from a physical, emotional and financial perspective.
-With life experience as a mother of four young adult children, and with seven siblings, Tricia has a heightened understanding of the many and varied issues her clients may face.
+With life experience as a mother of four adult children, and with seven siblings, Tricia has a heightened understanding of the many and varied issues her clients may face.
 Tricia's legal and commercial expertise, coupled with her practical approach and experience, ensures that her clients receive a fitting resolution with the best outcome possible for their future wellbeing.